Share this article:

 When: 6-8 weeks before the deadline

 Make sure you present your idea in a clear and coherent manner while feeding the reviewer in line with the ERC expectations.
 In parallel, you can start attending to the technical aspect of the application (budget, ethics, submission system etc.) to get the process going.
-Ensure you set enough time aside from your (busy) schedule to prepare a competitive and well-written proposal.
+During these weeks, ensure you set enough time aside from your busy schedule for extensive iterations on both documents and all accompanying texts (ethics, budget justification).

 Stage 5: Finalise